Icon of a calendar

 through professional conferences

 The OSA provides resources and opportunities that encourage the understanding, appreciation, and stewardship of Iowa’s archaeological past.
-Although in-person programming has resumed, OSA continues to do digital programming, and staff reached over 500 people live via Zoom.
+OSA staff reached over 3,600 people at public, private, and K-12 events; higher education guest lectures, and professional conferences, including interacting with over 120 people live via Zoom.
 Additionally, OSA reached thousands more through TV and radio interviews.

 Exploring Iowa Archaeology in K-12 Education